Our Privacy Notice - How we use, store and transmit personal data

 - You may be required to provide a form of ID before any information is released to you.
 Once you receive your records, if you believe any information is inaccurate or incorrect, please inform us.

-Whilst we appreciate that the information provided in this privacy statement is detailed and complex, we wish to reassure all of our clients that we will not share personal Data for commercial or marketing purposes.
-We will make every effort to ensure that our systems are managed on a secure and confidential basis.
+Whilst we appreciate that the information provided in this privacy statement is detailed and complex, we wish to reassure all of our clients that we will not share Personal Data with third parties for commercial or marketing purposes.
+We undertake that our systems are managed on a secure and confidential basis.

 Think CBT is committed to providing access to affordable independent Cognitive Behavioural Therapy.
 Our aim is to support tangible improvements in the psychological health and well being of our clients, contributing to better lives worth changing for.